AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 foo("hi", "guy");  // compiles, but...
 ```
-But, that doesn’t mean that all problems are gone.
+But, that doesn't mean that all problems are gone.
 Even worse, compile-time problems may have become run-time problems.
 Consider the following code, where we compare the passed argument using `operator==`:
 ```c++